-- 2.7 In addition, it has been said that it is quicker and more efficient to recover debts due to Post Office using the criminal process (in particular the Proceeds of Crime Act).
+- 2.7 In addition, it has been said that one consequence of using the criminal process against sub-postmasters is that the associated debt recovery actions (done under the Proceeds of Crime Act) are quicker and "more efficient".
 This is clearly true, though the criminal recovery process, albeit very efficient, is a fairly blunt and sometimes brutal process that involves the forcible sale of assets against the backdrop of a criminal conviction and possible prison sentence.
-In the case of subpostmasters that are in financial distress, this may well involve the sale of their main residence. - 2.8 A similar outcome could be achieved using the civil recovery process, though making claims through the civil courts is a more cumbersome process, and the ability to obtain orders "freezing" assets ahead of trials is much more restricted than it is in criminal cases (in criminal cases, a "prosecuting authority" has the right to request a judge to make an order freezing the defendant's assets once the investigation has commenced, but before that it has gone to court).
+In the case of sub-postmasters that are in financial distress, this may well involve the sale of their main residence. - 2.8 A similar outcome could be achieved using the civil recovery process, though making claims through the civil courts is a more cumbersome process, and the ability to obtain orders "freezing" assets ahead of trials is much more restricted than it is in criminal cases (in criminal cases, a "prosecuting authority" has the right to request a judge to make an order freezing the defendant's assets once the investigation has commenced, but before it has gone to court).